redbrick/docs/docs/aperture/firewall.md

 ### Users

 The current elected admins should all have access to the rbadmin account on the firewall.
-Rootholders **should not** have access to the firewall unless they are explicity granted access.
+Rootholders **should not** have access to the firewall unless they are explicitly granted access.

-The owner account of the unifi equipment is `rbadmins` (email: elected-admins@redbrick.dcu.ie) with the password stored in pwsafe under `unifi`.
+The owner account of the unifi equipment is `rbadmins` (email: elected-admins@redbrick.dcu.ie) with the password stored in `pwsafe` under `unifi`.

-There is a "super admin" account that can be used for **local access only**, details are stored in pwsafe under `udmpro-super-admin`.
+There is a "super admin" account that can be used for **local access only**, details are stored in `pwsafe` under `udmpro-super-admin`.

 ### Updates